 How has your ancestry or heritage played into your craft?

 My answer, this:

-Last year it felt like [and honestly still feels like] a heartbreak to have been on the crest of making the first reconnection to my ancestral homeland in three generations and then to have very abruptly been pushed off from riding the wave, so to speak; a heartbreak rooted in the gutting feeling of the loss of potential.
-The pleasant surprise though, as life went on [or rather went on but in a very new way with the introduction of the virus to the United States], was that I had more space than ever before to continue weaving together threads of ancestral connection.
-I was filled with inspired energy that had to be redirected and after a couple of months of setting everything down, I wandered my way back slowly to Hina Luna.
+While it still feels like a heartbreak to have missed an opportunity to make the first reconnection to my ancestral homeland in three generations, the pleasant surprise was that as life went on in that new, slow paced way of early 2020, I had more space than ever before to continue weaving together threads of ancestral connection.
+The potential of Italy had filled me with inspired energy that now had to be redirected and after a couple of months of setting everything down, I wandered my way back slowly to Hina Luna.

 To my eye, there was no dramatically noticeable visual distinction between my work pre-Italy and post- cancelled-Italy, like Picasso’s rose period after a bout with the blues.
 Rather, as I’d shared with Sera, the noticeable difference was personal, internal.
 With the change of events, I temporarily pivoted away from the reality of travel and redirected that energy I had by consciously inviting my ancestors onto my creative terrain.
 The creations that resulted are aesthetically consistent with my other works, but the authenticity feels deeper, and therefore so does the intention.

 There are innate qualities in myself that I have inherited from being raised by the children of the children who came from this place I so desire to go to; their ancestral influence over my life is inevitable; it’s who I am.
 Although it’s been present in my creativity all along, by consciously deciding to invite in and welcome their energy into my space, I could begin to step into my role as facilitator in cultivating a relationship between my ancestors and my creative work.
 To witness magic requires presence, and I was freshly aware and receptive to experiencing my ancestors work through me.